 For toilet brushes, toss them out unless they’re brand new.
 Stock up on extra toilet paper because that’s the most common item people forget to bring with them.

 Prescriptions and Other Medications

 When you’ve lived in your home for a while, you tend to collect different medications and prescriptions for various ailments.
 Take inventory and properly dispose of expired medications and those you no longer use.
 Some should not be flushed down the toilet.
 Check with your municipality if they accept expired and/or partially used prescriptions or contact the Federal DEA for National Drug Take Back days in your area.
 Remember to keep those prescriptions you absolutely need with you at all times and prepare yourself by replenishing prescriptions that you’re low on before you move.

 That trendy glittery green eyeshadow you’re saving?
 Just get rid of it.
-Make-up and facial creams should not be kept forever due to bacterial growth, weakening chemicals and dried out product.
+Make-up and facial creams should not be kept forever due to bacterial growth, weakening chemicals, and dried products.

 Breakable and Sharp Items

-Fragile items like clocks, knickknacks, mirrors and perfume bottles should be carefully wrapped and layered in moving boxes using bathroom towels or bubble wrap.
-Scales tend to be heavy, so wrap them up, too, and place in the bottom of the moving box.
-Make sure that razors, scissors, nail files and tweezers are either wrapped up, kept in sturdy containers or plastic bins with sharp areas taped up.
+Fragile items like clocks, knickknacks, mirrors, and perfume bottles should be carefully wrapped and layered in moving boxes using bathroom towels or bubble wrap.
+Scales tend to be heavy, so wrap them up, too, and place them in the bottom of the moving box.
+Make sure that razors, scissors, nail files, and tweezers are either wrapped up, kept in sturdy containers, or in plastic bins with sharp areas taped up.